airmind/CentralDoc/userguide.md

 For Java native developer, [Android Studio](https://developer.android.com/studio/index.html) is recommended to build Central application.

-* compile using qmake, i.e. build in Qt-Creator
+* Compile using qmake, i.e. build in Qt-Creator
-* enter the build directory and add gradle.properties with the following content:
+* Enter the build directory and add gradle.properties with the following content:

 ```
 androidCompileSdkVersion=23